SQL++ Support for Couchbase Transactions

 Couchbase Transactions with the cbq shell

 • To execute a transaction containing multiple statements, you can create the transaction one statement at a time.
 Once you have started a transaction, all statements within the cbq shell session are assumed to be part of the same transaction until you rollback or commit the transaction.
-In this case, you don’t need to set the txid parameter.
+In this case, you do not need to set the txid parameter.
 [1]

 • Alternatively, you can use the tximplicit parameter to run a single statement as a transaction.
 In this case, you do not need to specify the txid parameter either.